Ensono/amido.github.io/docs/workloads/azure/data/getting_started/etl_pipelines_deployment_azure.md

 4. For the pipeline definition, specify the YAML file in the project repository feature branch (e.g. `de-ingest-ado-pipeline.yaml`)
 5. Save and run the pipeline.

-Running this pipeline in Azure DevOps will deploy the artifacts into the non-prod environment and run tests.
-If successful, the generated resources will now be available in the non-prod Stacks environment.
+Running this pipeline in Azure DevOps will deploy the artifacts into the non-production (nonprod) environment and run tests.
+If successful, the generated resources will now be available in the nonprod Stacks environment.

 Continue to make any further amendments required to the new workload, re-running the pipeline as required - for example: